Skip to main content

 Context

-We have a continuous integration and continuous delivery (CI/CD) system composed of GitHub Actions workflows, ArgoCD deployments and Argo Workflow runs.
-When a pull request is merged into main in an application's source repository, a GitHub Actions workflow is triggered which builds a container image and instructs ArgoCD in the staging Kubernetes cluster to deploy it.
+We have a continuous integration and continuous delivery (CI/CD) system composed of GitHub Actions workflows, ArgoCD deployments, and Argo Workflow runs.
+When a pull request gets merged into main in an application's source repository, a GitHub Actions workflow runs.
+The workflow builds a container image and instructs ArgoCD in the staging Kubernetes cluster to deploy it.
 On success, the staging cluster triggers the same action in the production cluster.

 A flowchart depicting the existing CI/CD process outlined in the previous paragraph

-An IT Health Check that was carried out in 2024 identified security flaws in the implementation of the deployment process.
-This, along with a number of incidents directly caused by this process, and the team's ongoing issues with Argo Workflows has led us to wish to re-engineer our CI/CD pipelines used for GOV.UK applications.
+An IT Health Check carried out in 2024 identified security flaws in the implementation of the deployment process.
+This, and a number of incidents directly caused by this process, and the team's ongoing issues with Argo Workflows has led us to want to re-engineer our CI/CD pipelines.

 An additional, contributing factor for making the decision was ADR 0014, in which we decided we would move away from Terraform Cloud.
 To do so will require us to have a replacement for automatically applying Terraform code in different environments.